-3.9 The Policing Board and Councils are governed by statutory duties relating to equality of opportunity and representativeness.
-They are required by section 75 of the Northern Ireland Act 1998 to ensure that all candidates have equality of opportunity to apply and to be considered for appointment, irrespective of age, disability, gender, marital status, sexual orientation, racial group, community background, political opinion or because a person has, or has not, dependants.
+- 3.10 The Policing Board and Councils are governed by statutory duties relating to equality of opportunity.
+They are required by Section 75 of the Northern Ireland Act 1998 to ensure that all candidates have equality of opportunity to apply and to be considered for appointment, irrespective of age, disability, gender, marital status, sexual orientation, racial group, religious belief, political opinion or because a person has, or has not, dependants.
+Section 76 (1) of the Northern Ireland Act 1998 prohibits discrimination by public authorities on the grounds of religious belief or political opinion. - 3.11 The Policing Board is also required, under paragraph 4(3) of Schedule 1 and paragraph 4(2) of Schedule 2 to the Justice Act to, so far as practicable, secure that the members of the (D)PCSP (taken together) are representative of the community in the district.
+As noted previously, lawful outreach positive action should be undertaken during outreach and engagement in launching the recruitment for independent members to attract candidates from underrepresented groups. - 3.12 It important to ensure that the widest possible range of candidates are encouraged to apply, and that equality of opportunity is promoted between Section 75 groups. - 3.13 The Department of Justice expects Councils and the Policing Board to ensure widespread communication regarding the appointments; focusing in particular on organisations representing groups within the section 75 categories.
+Every reasonable step should be taken to widen the field of candidates.

-- 3.10 The Policing Board is also required, under paragraph 4(3) of Schedule 1 and paragraph 4(2) of Schedule 2 to the Justice Act, to secure, so far as practicable, that the members of the PCSP or DPCSP, taken together, are representative of the community in that area. - 3.11 Both of these duties make it important to ensure that the widest possible range of candidates is encouraged to apply, and that equality of opportunity is promoted between section 75 groups. - 3.12 In light of this, the Department of Justice expects Councils and the Policing Board to ensure widespread communication regarding the appointments; focusing in particular on organisations representing groups within the section 75 categories.
-In other words, every reasonable step should be taken to widen the field of candidates. - 3.13 The Policing Board should, therefore, in consultation with the Department of Justice, District Councils and the Equality Commission, compile a list of those organisations to be targeted in each PCSP and DPCSP area.
-Such organisations should include youth groups, trades unions, women's groups, religious organisations, the business community, leaders of voluntary groups and minority interest groups.
-In addition, the Policing Board should host information events, subject to resources being available, to raise awareness of the campaign to appoint independent members to the PCSPs and DPCSPs. - 3.14 Those involved in the appointments process have a duty under Section 49A of the Disability Discrimination Act 1995 to promote positive attitudes towards disabled people and encourage their participation in public life.
-The Policing Board should ensure that application packs are, therefore, available, on request, in Braille, audio tape or in large print and that applicants may submit on-line or by post.
+- 3.14 The Policing Board should, therefore, in consultation with the Department of Justice, District Councils, and the Equality Commission, compile a list of those organisations to be targeted in each PCSP and DPCSP area.
+Such organisations should include youth groups, trade unions, women's groups, religious organisations, the business community, leaders of voluntary groups and minority interest groups.
+In addition, the Policing Board should host information events, subject to resources being available, to raise awareness of the campaign to appoint independent members to the PCSPs and DPCSPs. - 3.15 Those involved in the appointments process have a duty under Section 49A of the Disability Discrimination Act (DDA) 1995 to promote positive attitudes towards disabled people and encourage their participation in public life.
+The Policing Board should be aware that under the DDA, positive action is permitted to assist with meeting Disability duties and increase the representation of disabled people in public positions.
+The Policing Board should ensure that application packs are available, on request, in Braille, audio tape or in large print and that applicants may submit on-line or by post.
 Those making arrangements for interviews should also make every reasonable effort to consider the needs of disabled candidates.
-In doing this, the Equality Commission's Guide to Public Authorities may prove helpful.
+In doing this, the Equality Commission's Encouraging the participation of disabled people in public life a guide for public authorities, January 2022 ECNI Disability Duties for Public Authorities Equality Commission NI (equalityni.org) may prove helpful.